►UCAS 2016/17 APPLICATION INFORMATION FOR TERMINALES PUPILS

 Please see the Presentation on applying to UCAS : click here

-Check list of information need to complete the UCAS application: click here/sites/lfcg/files/ucas_check_list.pdf
+Check list of information needed to complete the UCAS application: click here/sites/lfcg/files/ucas_check_list.pdf

 ► UCAS: INFORMATION FOR PARENTS IN 1ERE & PAL AND TERMINALE & TAL